arnorhs/herewego/README.md

 ![Screenshot](http://f.cl.ly/items/083a2J3c0l3o3n0w1D29/Screen%20Shot%202013-03-17%20at%2010.47.46%20PM.png)

 ### Next up todo:
+- Move player object into its own file
 - Add a module library so I don't have to put every fucking thing on the window object
-- Move player object into its own file

 ### Features to add soon:
 - Add some more entities.
 People to talk to, enemies to fight or something.
 - Save player position, time of day, experience points
 - Allow the player to level up
 - add some animations or some visual indication that you're hitting an enemy
+- Make time pass
 - Come up with game mechanics that make the game really unique and fun (jk)
 - maybe use something else than drawings for each of the characters?
-- Make player movement be more flexible.. possibly able to move at an angle
 - Make aliens move and attack the player and each other
-- Limit the rate of attack on an alien
 - Add more houses
 - And more types of people
 - More types of enemies.. possibly red aliens etc
+- Make the dead sprite for an alien

 ### Features to add one day, probably by somebody smarter than me
 - Make the lighting better, smarter - right now it's barely enough to make night time a bit more interesting.
+- Make player movement be more flexible.. possibly able to move at an angle

 ### Installation: